h5md/h5md/draft.rst

         the form ``email@domain.tld``.

 ``creator``
-    A group that contains meta-data on the program that created the file as follows:
+    A group that contains metadata on the program that created the file as follows:

     ``name``